Writing About Place with Lydia Kiesling

 About this workshop

-Please submit a fiction manuscript (short story, flash fiction, or novel excerpt) of no more than 2,500 words (roughly 10 pages double-spaced).
-Make sure it is a manuscript you wish to discuss in the workshop.
+Please submit a fiction manuscript (short story, flash fiction, or novel excerpt) of no more than 1,250 words (roughly 5 pages double-spaced).
+Manuscript will not be discussed as this workshop is focused on craft discussion and generative writing prompts.

 The non-refundable application fee is $15.
 Accepted applicants will be informed by September 28, 2021.
 If accepted, the fee to attend is $150.